-Version Date Author Status (A/D) Description of Change 3.0 January 2021 А Approved by the Board of Directors 4.0 July 2021 А Approved by the Board of Directors 5.0 September 2023 / October 2023 David O'Brien Director of Corporate Services and Company Secretary A Updated to include updated legal and regulatory requirements and approved by Finance and Performance Committee for Board ratification.
-26 October 2023 (Public) 28 September 2023 (Private 6.0 April 2024 Risk Team А Approved by Trust Board April 2024.
+Version Date Author Status (A/D) Description of Change 3.0 January 2021 A Approved by the Board of Directors 4.0 July 2021 A Approved by the Board of Directors 5.0 September 2023 / October 2023 David O'Brien Director of Corporate Services and Company Secretary A Updated to include updated legal and regulatory requirements and approved by Finance and Performance Committee for Board ratification.
+26 October 2023 (Public) 28 September 2023 (Private 6.0 April 2024 Risk Team A Approved by Trust Board April 2024.
 Formatted to Trust template.
-6.1 September 2024 Risk Team А Extension approved in September 2024 Risk and Assurance Group.

-A = Approved D = Draft

-Document Author = David O'Brien, Director of Corporate Services and Company Secretary Associated Documentation:
+6.1 September 2024 Risk Team A Extension approved in September 2024 Risk and Assurance Group.
+7.0 February 2025 David O'Brien Director of Corporate Services and Company Secretary A Addition to SFIs of controls regarding the use of external audit for non-audit purposes.
+Approved by the Board of Directors on 30 January 2025 (Public).
+A = Appi roved D = Draft · · · · Associat Standard Fit and F Trust Go Board Co nt Author = David C ed Documentation: ds of Business Cond Proper Persons Polic overnance Handboo ommittees Terms of de of Governance duct Policy cy k rporate S Services and Company Secretary